hcji/ProSAP_Pages/docs/setup.md

 ## MacOS with M1 chip
-If you are using MacBook Pro with M1 chip, you should install [Rosetta](https://machow2.com/rosetta-mac/) first.
+1. If you are using MacBook Pro with M1 chip, you should firstly install [Rosetta](https://machow2.com/rosetta-mac/).

+        softwareupdate --install-rosetta --agree-to-license

-Then, you should install [R](https://www.r-project.org/) of **High Sierra version** (Inter 64 based).
+2. Install [R](https://www.r-project.org/) of **High Sierra version** (Inter 64 based).
 This is because rpy2 has not support ARM64 based R yet.
 We will update if rpy2 support it in the future.
-Next, you can follow the same step 1 ~ step 5 of MacOS.
+3. Follow the same step 1 ~ step 5 of MacOS.

 **Note:** ProSAP has been test on Windows 7, Windows 10, Windows 11, Ubuntu 20.04 and MacOS 11.6.1.
 However, it does not work on Windows XP.